 I am mainly into riding bikes.
 I try other sports on occasion but tend to find they fall by the wayside in favour of getting out on my bike.
 I do a fair amount of road riding but my main passion is mountain biking.
 Racing is something I've only taken up in the last few years but I find a lot of fun.
 My favoured race formats are long endurance events from point to point MTB marathons to pedaling round and round in circles in a field for 24 hours.
 24 solos appeal to me the most and I've had a modest amount of success in a couple of them.
 For the moment I'm keeping my target races to 12 hours or less in duration but I wouldn't be surprised if I get back to 24s when I get the opportunity.
 You just can't beat the crazy head games involved with riding your bike for 24 hours straight.

 I’ve been riding bikes for about 4 years.
 I started on mountain bikes and then took up road riding for fitness, but I really got to like road riding.
 I have been on and off cycling so far, but have taken part in a few races on my MTB and hill climbs on my road bike.
-My aim for this year is to train harder and enter a few more events.
+My aim is to train harder and enter a few more events.

 I’ve been into cycling from a very early age.
 I used to race Moto X but as I got older and injuries started I decided to take up mountain and road biking.
 I enjoy mountain biking especially trail centres.